 Seeing.org first began in the summer of 1996.
-I had just qualified as a Bates Teacher and was sure that having a profile for the Association on the Internet was a high priority; I started work on it and the site expanded exponentially over the following months.
+I had just qualified as a Bates Teacher and was sure that having a comprehensive profile for the Bates Method on the Internet was a high priority; I started work on it and the site expanded exponentially over the following months.

 Primarily the project - the site and the community - exists in order to help people understand the Bates Method.
 The method is easy to mis-interpret and countless people in the past have experienced confusion for a number of reasons.
 The medium of the printed word has conventionally been a barrier for conveying the method as all understanding is dependent on a person's mental habits - their 'modus operandi' so to speak, and the vital clues to detecting the nuances of meaning in Bates writings are often overlooked.